4S1ght/Soybean/README.md

 The `group` handler allows you to group multiple handlers and share data between them.
 This lets you create complex routines that perform a set of tasks on each event.

-Inside of groups the event object includes an additional method `stopPropagation()` which lets stop stop the group's execution.
-When the method is called inside a `handle()` handler, all subsequent event handlers will not be executed.
+Inside of groups the event object includes an additional method `stopPropagation()` which lets you stop the group's execution when called.
 ```ts
 group(handlers: EventHandler[])
 ```